List of Marvel Comics characters: G: Golden Archer

-McDonald's relationship with Lady Lark becomes strained as she develops romantic feelings for fellow Squadron member Blue Eagle.
-McDonald proposes to Linda, but she rejects him.
-Desperate to maintain their relationship, he uses a behavior-modifying machine (created to reform criminals) to make her love him, completely changing her personality in the process.

 He is soon captured by the Squadron's enemies, the Institute of Evil.
 The Institute tortures the Archer into revealing the location of the Squadron's new base of operations, and attack and capture the Squadron.
 They use the behavior modification device on the heroes to make them be on their side, but it is revealed that after the Archer had used the machine on Lady Lark, the machine had been modified so it could not affect other Squadron members.
 The Golden Archer later admits what he did to Lady Lark, and the team votes to expel him.
 He later changes his name to the Black Archer and joins the Redeemers, a team founded by Nighthawk to oppose the Squadron's domination of the planet.
 The teams eventually battle each other, and Black Archer is killed by a blow from Blue Eagle.

-The Golden Archer has no superhuman powers, but he is a superb archer.
+The Golden Archer has no superhuman powers, but he is a skilled archer.
 He uses a customized double-recurve bow, with both conventional arrows and a wide variety of "trick arrows".
-He is a good hand-to-hand combatant, trained by Nighthawk.
+He has hand-to-hand combat experience, trained by Nighthawk.
 He also wore a protective force field belt, as a Squadron member, designed by Tom Thumb.